Squareshot blog /

 Going back to the importance of measuring the success of customer retention actions, it is wise to add yet another KPI for your customer service department, going above the time of call and rankings, that one that will involve separate statistics for repeat clients, who have had an interaction with the customer support.

 Subscription model business is not for every product, but there are many products, that are used regularly by many people and could be subject to a subscription model distribution.
+Now it's not only forsoftware, but for Shopify stores, d2c brands and e-commerce businesses.
+We bet you heard about Dollar Shave Club.

 The biggest advantage of a subscription model is indeed in the highest ever possible client retention ratio.
 The clients stay with such businesses for months and years.